embl-cba/imagej-courses/imagej-practical.md

 ## Discussion: How to convert 16-bit to 8-bit

-- 0,65535 => 0,255
+- 0, 65535 => 0, 255
 	- Preserves intensities but looses dynamic range
-- min,max => 0,255
+- min, max => 0, 255
 	- Maximizes dynamic range, but looses intensity information
-- minLUT,maxLUT => 0,255
+- minLUT, maxLUT => 0, 255
-	- leave it up to the user!
+	- Leave it up to the user!
 	- This is what ImageJ is doing!

+&nbsp;

 # Image format conversion

-Unfortunately there are very many different image formats and since not all software can open all formats you most likely will have to sometimes save your images in different formats.
+Unfortunately there are many different image formats and since not all software can open all formats you most likely will have to sometimes save your images in different formats.
 It is of utmost importance that you check what happens to the numerical content of your images when you are doing this!
-So let's practice this :-)
+So let's practice!

-## Practial activity: Save an image in different formats and inspect how this affects numerical content and file size
+## Activity: Save an image in different formats and inspect how this affects its numerical content and file size

 - Open “../image-format-conversion/16bit.tif” [File > Open]
 	- Adjust the display such that you actually see something [Image > Adjust > Brightness/Contrast]
 - Save as **Jpeg** using different levels of compression (quality)
 	- Adjust Jpeg quality (0-100) to 10 [Edit > Option > Input/Output]
-	- save as Q10.jpg (File..Save As..Jpeg)
+	- save as "quality_10.jpg"  [File > Save As > Jpeg]
 	- repeat for Jpeg qualities 75, and 100
 - Save as **png** [File > Save As > PNG]
 - Adjust the display such that the image **appears saturated** [Image > Adjust > Brightness/Contrast]
-	- Save as Q100_saturated.jpg [File > Save As > Jpeg]
+	- Save as "saturated.jpg"  [File > Save As > Jpeg]
-	- Save as im_saturated.png [File > Save As > PNG]
+	- Save as "saturated.png"  [File > Save As > PNG]

 Now lets go to the folder where you saved the images and check their file size!
 And, even more important, lets reopen them and check what happened to their gray values!

+&nbsp;

+&nbsp;

+&nbsp;

 # Image intensity measurements <a name="intensity_measurements"></a>

 ## Mean intensity and sum intensity

-PowerPoint presentation.
+=> PowerPoint presentation.

+&nbsp;

 ## The biophysical meaning of intensities in fluorescence microscopy images

-PowerPoint presentation.
+=> PowerPoint presentation.

+&nbsp;

 ## Practical activity: Manual intensity measurements

 - Open “../bit-conversion/16bit.tif”
-- Draw a region around a nucleus (nucleus_1), e.g. using Fiji's Polygon Selection
+- Draw a region around a nucleus, e.g. using ImageJ's Polygon Selection
-	- Since we will do sum intensity measurements with proper background subtraction you should draw this region rather generous!
+	- Since we will do sum intensity measurements with proper background subtraction you should draw this region rather generously not to miss any intensities!
 - Add region to ROI manager [Analyze > Tools > ROI Manager > Add)
 - Name the region “nucleus_1” [Analyze > Tools > ROI Manager > Rename]
-- Repeat above steps for a background ROI and another nucleus (nucleus_2)
+- Repeat above steps for a background ROI and another nucleus
 - Select measurements [Analyze > Set Measurements]:
 	- [X] Mean gray value
 	- [X] Area